Piero24/VanillaNet-cpp/.github/README.md

     ```

 > [!NOTE]
-> 1. During the training phase the weight and biases are sevide multiple times in the folder `Resources/output/weights/` in order to have a backup of the weights and biases at the end of each epoch.
+> 1. During the training phase, the weights and biases are saved multiple times in the folder `Resources/output/weights/` in order to have a backup of the weights and biases at the end of each epoch.
 > 2. If you are using the MNIST dataset, you have to replace the `<path_to_training_dataset>` with the path to the folder `./Resources/Dataset/mnist_train` and `<path_to_testing_dataset>` with the path to the folder `./Resources/Dataset/mnist_test`.

 <br/>